 A journey through these picturesque entry corridors is no less memorable than the destination.
-The Peak to Peak Scenic Byway, travelling through Allenspark along the eastern edge of Rocky Mountain National Park past Longs Peak, was established in 1918 and is Colorado's oldest scenic byway.
+The Peak to Peak Scenic Byway, travelling through Allenspark along the eastern edge of Rocky Mountain National Park past Longs Peak, was established in 1918 and was Colorado's first scenic byway.